mkaiser6/Intro_to_ML/CA01-README.md

 ﻿

-# CA01: Exploratory Data Analysis – India Pollution Data - Max Kaise
+# CA01: Exploratory Data Analysis – India Pollution Data - Max Kaiser

 # Project Overview

 Exploring India’s air pollution levels by analysing data released by the Ministry of Environment and Forests and Central Pollution.
 Control Board of India under the National Data Sharing and Accessibility Policy(NDSAP).

+# Dataset

 The dataset has 13 columns: